Oh boy, finally gathering the courage to write and post a SQ fanfic. It's daunting and exciting!

 Here, Regina faltered.
 She had to admit the necklace was pretty, but putting it on might send the prankster the wrong signal.
 However, she was never one to back down from a challenge, so with a grin that had the smallest of Evil Queen qualities to it, she nodded.
 "Yes.
 Want to help me?"

 By the time afternoon rolled around, Regina was ready to tear her hair out.
 Although she enjoyed her job as mayor, she was certain the citizens of Storybrooke were making sure her workload had doubled, probably to dissuade her from potentially crafting any evil plans now that this curse had fizzed and died.
-Although it might look like it, Regina wasn't being paranoid.
+Although it might look like it, Regina wasn't being paranoid with that conclusion.
 She knew for a fact that there were people actively out to make her life miserable, and if they could get a lucky hit, they would try to end her.

 The small town had been divided into four groups once the curse broke.
 Those scared of Regina, keeping their heads down, mouths shut and hoping they could be spared from anymore drama if they just blended into the background.
 Such were the timid wallflowers like Ashley and her family, as well as Michael Tillman with his children, among others.

 The more dangerous and popular group was furious with Regina, and giving her hell was the least that they could do in retribution.
-Leroy and Whale were spearheading that movement, sometimes aided by Granny, propping up signs and refusing her service around town.
+Leroy and Whale were spearheading that movement, sometimes aided by Granny, propping up signs and refusing Regina service around town.
 They were actually more subdued now, the culmination having been when they had made a giant protest a month ago, breaking into her home and destroying most of it, vandalizing the rest.
 She thankfully hadn't been home, and neither had Henry, otherwise she was sure she would've been skewered alive, and her son hurt in the crossfire.
 Her house was still not fully restored, some parts damaged beyond repair, and no one in town would offer her the professional help she needed to fully renovate it.
 The rage-fuelled group had been later wrangled by the Sheriff and given a thorough talking to, explaining that their actions were very much illegal, and those caught committing further crimes would be penalized to the full extent of the law, no matter who they thought Regina was.
 Although they still spat vitriol at her every chance they got, they thankfully respected Emma Swan enough to keep their activities only vaguely illegal.

 The third group, led by the insipid Charming couple, was solely focused on getting back home to the Enchanted Forest.
 They attempted to recruit those from the latter group to join them, knowing their efforts would be better spent working together to find a way home, rather than wasting it on Regina.
-It was a futile and naive effort but they didn't believe Regina when she said the land was gone, and so they continuously perused what they could to scramble for some sort of method home.
+It was a futile and naive effort but they didn't believe Regina when she said the land was gone, and so they continuously perused what they could find to scramble for some sort of method home.
 Regina let them keep at it and didn't insist.
 It was probably for the better since, as soon as they were to realize they were stuck for good, they would probably join the enraged likes of Leroy and Granny to make her life in this new version of Storybrooke into a true hell.

 The final, and infinitely smaller group was the one supporting and defending Regina, making sure that she wasn't killed every time she was out in public.
 Kathryn had mercifully forgiven her, and despite having been cursed, she had enjoyed being friends with Regina, now working with her to keep her company and make sure no one came in to the Mayor's office with cruel intentions.
-Her husband, Jim, had been with those wallflowers at first, but after talking with his wife, now joined her, helping Kathryn and Regina to renovate the damaged house on weekends.
-The group didn't have many more members, the others being Archie, who saw the good in everyone, even Regina, but she was sure that she could be a three-eyed cannibalistic troll eating the denizens of Storybrooke on a regular basis and he'd probably still try to convince her that they would eventually end up seeing the good in her.
-Ruby had been a surprise, but later Regina found out that the young wolf preferred life here in Storybrooke much more than the Enchanted Forest, and actually thanked her.
+Her husband, Jim, had been with those wallflowers at first, but after talking with his wife, now joined her, helping Kathryn and Regina to renovate her damaged house on weekends.
+The group didn't have many more members, one of them being Archie, who saw the good in everyone, even Regina.
+But she was sure that she could be a three-eyed cannibalistic troll eating the denizens of Storybrooke on a regular basis and he'd probably still try to convince her that they would eventually end up seeing the good in her.
+Ruby had been a surprise inclusion, but later Regina found out that the young wolf preferred life here in Storybrooke much more than the Enchanted Forest, and actually thanked her.
 Sweet Henry was her #1 fan, after they had a serious and honest conversation once the curse broke, and he saw that she wasn't the monster he had thought she was, no thanks to the book's two-dimensional portrayal of her life.
 She was still trying to prove herself to him, show him that she had changed and wasn't evil.

 The town was in chaos, and no one knew what to do.

 "It was so cool mom!
 The rocket flew like 10 feet!"
 Henry was excitedly describing today's science experiment, soda powered rockets.
 While Regina listened, she couldn't help but glance over at the other woman in the room, noticing that she looked positively exhausted.
 Being a one-woman police force in a town holding fairytale characters with a grudge on an Evil Queen was probably never in Emma Swan's life plans.
 She currently looked like she was taking a power nap in one of the chairs at the far corner, and Regina couldn't blame her for wanting some peace and quiet.
-She knew that last night, Emma didn't come home until early in the morning, having found out when she was awoken with the door slamming shut, relaxing once she realized it was just the Sheriff.
+She knew that last night, Emma didn't come home until early in the morning, having found out about that when she was awoken with the door slamming shut, relaxing once she realized it was just Emma.

 "So what's up with the necklace mom?
 Is it new?
 I didn't see it when we left home this morning."
-Henry, with unaltered curiosity, smiled up at her as he asked, looking as if he had downed the contents of the pop bottles used for the rockets all by himself.
+Henry, with unadulterated curiosity, smiled up at her as he asked, looking as if he had downed the contents of the pop bottles used for the rockets all by himself.

 "Someone gave it to me this morning."